Skip to Main Content

 Humans are biased and we are typically unaware of our own bias (learn more).
 We make assumptions based on their own understandings and experiences.
 We see or react to things through a very individual lens.This kind of thinking is known as cognitive bias.
 Confirmation bias is when we look for information to confirm our own biases which can distort the output of the tool.

-Humans are part of the GenAI loop at different points.
+Humans are part of the genAI loop at different points.
 Human bias therefore impacts how we interact with these tools.

 • GenAI tools are influenced when designers or moderators either knowingly or unknowingly introduce their own cognitive biases as they develop and iterate the tool.

-• Users also inadvertently introduce their biases to GenAI tool through the types of data they enter, including prompts.
+• Users also inadvertently introduce their biases to genAI tool through the types of data they enter, including prompts.
 An example of generating self-confirming output from the tool is "Give me a picture of a parent with a spoon in **her**hand".

-• Our biases also impact how we interpret the GenAI information or output.
+• Our biases also impact how we interpret the genAI information or output.
 We favour results that align with our beliefs or expectations and disregard outputs that contradict them.

 Training Data Bias